5. Methods for Unconstrained Optimization

 - Still require matrix storage, so they are not normally used to solve large problems.

-These methods are generalizations of a method for one-dimensional problems called the secant method
+These methods are generalizations of a method for one-dimensional problems called the secant method.
+The secant method uses the approximation

 Similarly,